mintusf/Recommender-system-with-collaborative-filtering/README.md

 # Recommender-system-with-collaborative-filtering
 The program has two main functionalities.
 The first one is building a regularized recommender system with collaborative filtering and learning it with a "MovieLens" dataset (https://grouplens.org/datasets/movielens/) with 1 millions movie ratings.
-The second features is finding recommendations for a new user.
+The second features is finding recommendations for a new user which is done by implementation of a content-based recommender system.
 A user, after inputting some ratings to the "Movies_fornewuser.txt" file, can use provided model, which was learnt using the first feature, to find new movies recommendations.

 Files:
 Python scripts: